Red Horse Racing: Truck No. 7 history

+Truck No. 7 results

 Truck No. 11 history

 The No. 11 truck debuted in 2009 as the No. 1 truck with defending champion Johnny Benson at the wheel.
 On June 8, 2009, the team announced that the No. 1 truck would be shut down due to a lack of sponsorship, leaving Benson without a ride to defend the title he won in 2008.
-It would run one race later in the season at O'Reilly Raceway Park with Caitlin Shaw driving it to a 24th-place finish.
+Peters would join Red Horse after the Texas race after merging his team, Premier Racing with Red Horse.
 The team returned in 2010 as the No. 7 Tundra, fielding 2009 ARCA RE/MAX Series champion Justin Lofton who competed for Rookie of the Year honors.
 Lofton would finish second to Austin Dillon in ROTY points, but was released at season's end.
 He was replaced by Brazil native Miguel Paludo, who brought sponsorship from Stemco Duroline.
 Paludo managed a few top tens but was outpaced mostly by Peters.
 Paludo left after 2011 to join Turner Motorsports.
 Paludo was replaced by rookie John King for the 2012 season.
 During the first race of the season, the NextEra Energy Resources 250, King won his first Camping World Truck Series race.
 After the first five races, Red Horse was forced to shut down the No. 7 team due to a lack of sponsorship.
 The team was revived to field Parker Kligerman after his release from Brad Keselowski Racing.
 Kligerman would score his first career win at Talladega and finished 5th in points.
 Kligerman moved up to the Nationwide Series with Kyle Busch Motorsports, and would be replaced by John Wes Townley for 2013.
 As Townley moved to the Wauters Motorsports No. 5 Zaxby's Toyota Tundra for 2014, Brian Ickler took over the seat of the No. 7 truck with Bullet Liner as the primary sponsor.
 However, on May 20, the team announced the No. 7 will be suspended due to lack of funding, and to increase focus on Quiroga and Peters' teams.
 Ickler returned for one-race deal in Las Vegas.

 On December 17, 2014, Red Horse announced Ben Kennedy would drive in 2015, reviving the No. 11.
 Kennedy left the team on April 15, 2016.
 Five days later, Matt Tifft was announced as Kennedy's replacement in the No. 11.
 Tifft would run a few races before being sidelined with disc problem in his back, as well as having surgery to remove a tumor in his brain.
 German Quiroga drove at Texas in June.
 Brett Moffitt also drove the No. 11 and won his first career Camping World Truck Series race at Michigan, passing his teammate Timothy Peters and William Byron on the final lap of the race.